| Note: Not all of the

 Advanced Nanotechnology.”
 (From The

 Center for Responsible Nanotechnology, January, 2003).
+There are

 many risks associated with NT.
 For instance, Drexler’s “gray goo”